 If the mother has any personal or family history of depression or anxiety, symptoms can manifest now due to the stress of parenting.

-Past and often very unaware issues with the new mother's own childhood can be triggered by the experience of becoming a parent.
+Past issues with the new mother's own childhood can be triggered by the experience of becoming a parent.

 If you are feeling down for an ongoing period, then please seek help.
-If you have had bad thoughts about your baby and fear what you might do, please contact your doctor or child health nurse as soon as possible.
+If you have had bad thoughts about your baby and fear what you might do, please contact your doctor, hospital or child health nurse immediately or call lifeline on 13 11 14.

-Relationship issues in the post-baby period can occur for many reasons so ideally your partner will attend sessions with you so both of you can work on the adjustment to a new baby and any relationship issues that have arisen.
+Relationship issues in the post-baby period can occur for many reasons and your partner can attend sessions with you.
+Working together, both of you can work on the adjustment to a new baby and any relationship issues that have arisen.
 It is important you both understand what is happening and knows how best to manage at this time.
 It is now recognised that men experience some form of post natal depression also.
 PND in the mother can bewildering for the father, who is likely going through his own adjustment period.
-Dads are in the best position to support mum, especially in the absence of family help.
+Dads are in the best position to support mum, especially in the absence of extended family help.

 Relationship problems can arise when a new baby comes along due to the transition from being a couple to a trio.
 It's a fertile time for arguments over housework and sex and problems with in-laws can also flare up.
 The post baby period, especially between 6 weeks to 4 months is a time where big arguments can happen between couples.
 Sometimes things pass and others times this can be a sign of something more significant going on.